 The construction of Markov partitions for hyperbolic maps by Sinai \cite{markovp} allowed to study transfer operators for expanding maps on manifolds \cite{tf} and compact sets with the same Banach spaces of functions, since they have Markov partitions that semiconjugate them with subshifts of finite type.
 See also Ruelle \cite{rjulia}, Parry \cite{parry}, Walters \cite{waltersgm}, Bowen \cite{qs}, Bowen and Series \cite{series}.
 See Bowen \cite{bowen}, Parry and Pollicott \cite{pp}, Przytycki and Urba\'{n}ski \cite{pu}, Zinsmeister \cite{zin}, as well Craizer \cite{craizer} for superb expositions on this setting, with different emphasis in its applications. \\

-The next step was given by Lasota and Yorke \cite{ly}.
+Lasota and Yorke \cite{ly} gave the next step.
 They considered piecewise $C^2$ expanding maps on the interval, motivated by a quite concrete problem involving the shape of well drilling bits.
-Of course any space of continuous functions is not invariant by the transfer operator anymore.
-Moreover the Markov partition approach is no longer easily adaptable here, once one needs subshifts that are not of finite type.
-They proved the the action of the transfer operator on the space $BV$ of bounded variation function satisfies what is now called the Lasota-Yorke inequality, that in particular implies the quasicompactness of the action of the transfer operator.
+Of course, any space of continuous functions is not invariant by the transfer operator anymore.
+Moreover, the Markov partition approach is no longer easily adaptable here once one needs subshifts that are not of finite type.
+They proved the action of the transfer operator on the space $BV$ of bounded variation function satisfies what is now called the Lasota-Yorke inequality, which in particular implies the quasicompactness of the action of the transfer operator.
 With the exception of early results by Gel$'$fond \cite{gelfond} and Parry \cite{parry2} on $\beta$-transformations, and Lasota \cite{lasota}, this was the first time one could obtain deep ergodic results for non-markovian maps.
-Keller and Hofbauer \cite{hk1}\cite{hk2} pushed these results for bounded variation potentials, and in particular the quasi-compactness of the transfer operator and its consequences.
+Keller and Hofbauer \cite{hk1}\cite{hk2} pushed these results for bounded variation potentials, particularly the quasi-compactness of the transfer operator and its consequences.
 Baladi \cite{baladi1} and Broise \cite{broise} are good introductions for these results. \\